kmb40/terraform-beginner-bootcamp-2023/docs/week-0.md

 6. Run `terraform init` to confirm there are no errors.
 7. Add `source ./bin/generate_tfrc_credentials` to the existing `gitpod.yml`.
 8. This task should be completed.

+### Terraform Alias
+**Objective:** Configure Terraform alias in Gitpod to shorten commands syntax.

+1. Launch Gitpod.
+2. Enter the following `open ~/.bash_profile`.
+3. A file named ".bash_profile /home/gitpod" should open in Gitpod.
+Append `alias tf="terraform"` to that file.
+4. Create a new bash script name (`/bin/set_tf_alias`)[/bin/set_tf_alias] to set the new alias on future launches.
+And set permissions.
+5. Update the gitpod.yml file for both terraform and aws with `source ./bin/set_tf_alias`.